 - Scarification of the lawn will stop it from becoming spongy as well.

-- And finally, it is considered as one of the most beneficial treatments that the lawn could ever receive.
+- And finally, it is considered one of the most beneficial treatments that the lawn could ever receive.

-With these reasons, you might be encouraged to scarify your lawn now!
+For these reasons, you might be encouraged to scarify your lawn now!
 But again, beware of the right time for you to do the said operation.

 How To Scarify Your Lawn?
 Item Needed, Prep Time And Steps To Follow